bglnelissen/slideToolkit/guides/INSTALL.Ubuntu 12.04 LTS - Precise Pangolin.md

 ```

 #### Step 8 - Install datamatrix barcode libraries
-Here we install the `dmtx` libraries and binairies.
-First the libraries:
+Download and install the latest version of the datamatrix barcode libraries and binairies (`dmtx`) from sourceforge using git.
+First create and go to the git directory, then download and extract the libraries.

 ```
 mkdir -p ~/git/ && cd ~/git